 If a satisfactory resolution is not reached with the individual, the student must request in writing a meeting with the Chair of the Department, Dean of Instruction, Chief Academic Officer, or direct supervisor of the staff member within five working days after the student determines that the grievance cannot be resolved with the person.
 The Chair, Dean of Instruction, Chief Academic Officer, or supervisor shall meet with the student within seven days after receipt of the request.
 The Chair, Dean of Instruction, Chief Academic Officer, or supervisor may then elect to meet with the student and person together or separately in an effort to resolve the grievance.

-If a satisfactory resolution through the Chair, Dean of Instruction, Chief Academic Officer, or supervisor is not achieved, the student must request in writing a meeting with the Dean of Students within five days after the student determines the grievance cannot be resolved.
-The Dean of Students will meet with the student within five days after receipt of the request.
+If a satisfactory resolution through the Chair, Dean of Instruction, Chief Academic Officer, or supervisor is not achieved, the student must request in writing a meeting with the appropriate reporting official within five (5) days after the student determines the grievance cannot be resolved.
+The reporting official will meet with the student within five (5) days after receipt of the request.

-If the Dean of Students is unable to resolve the grievance between the student and the person, he/she will provide a written statement to the student stating that the grievance was not resolved through the informal grievance process.
-Within five days after receiving the statement from the Dean of Students, a student who desires to proceed with the formal grievance must file a written statement of the grievance to the Dean of Students and he/she will present it to the Academic Progress Committee.
+If the reporting official is unable to resolve the grievance between the student and the person, he/she will provide a written statement to the student stating that the grievance was not resolved through the informal grievance process.

 In the event the grievance is not resolved through the informal process, the student may proceed with a formal grievance.
-A written grievance letter must be submitted to the Dean of Students no later than five days after the failed informal process.
-At this time, an ad-hoc committee would be developed to appropriately handle the grievance.
-The decision of this ad-hoc committee is final.
-Deviations from the outlined timeline and/or procedures may occur on occasion and will not invalidate a decision or proceeding - this process not to exceed 45 business days.
+A formal grievance must be filed online utilizing the SCNM Comment/Grievance Form found on MySCNM.
+Deviations from the following outlined timeline and/or procedures may occur on occasion and will not invalidate a decision or proceeding - this process not to exceed forty-five (45) business days.

 1. Filing of Grievance

-Within five business days after receiving a statement from the Dean of Students that the grievance was not resolved informally, the student must file a written statement of the grievance addressed to the Dean of Students who will forward it to the ad-hoc committee.
-The grievance must include a description of the specific events, actions, faculty, student, staff or administrator, course and grade (if applicable), relating to the grievance and the resolution the student is seeking.
+Within five (5) business days after receiving a statement from the reporting official that the grievance was not resolved informally, the student must complete the Comment/Grievance Form found on MySCNM.
+Upon submission, the form will be forwarded to the Dean of Students and an ad-hoc committee will be developed to appropriately handle the grievance.
+The decision of this ad hoc committee is final.
+The grievance form must include a description of the specific events, actions, faculty, student, staff or administrator, course and grade (if applicable), relating to the grievance and the resolution the student is seeking.

 2. Receipt of Grievance